ywarezk/nz-range-slider/README.md

 ```

 Since these functions returns the value asynchronosly, we need to add a callback function inside them.
-The callback function is with the following signature:
+The callback function receives a single parameter that contains the slider value:
 ```
 function valueCallback(valueFromSlider){
 	alert('We got the following value from the slider: ' + valueFromSlider);